ptdat46/Decentralized-Voting-System-Using-Ethereum-Blockchain/README.md

 #### The Decentralized Voting System using Ethereum Blockchain is a secure and transparent solution for conducting elections.
 Leveraging Ethereum's blockchain technology, this system ensures tamper-proof voting records, enabling users to cast their votes remotely while maintaining anonymity and preventing fraud.
 Explore this innovative project for trustworthy and decentralized voting processes.
 #### For a cool demo of this project watch this [YouTube video](https://www.youtube.com/watch?v=a5CJ70D2P-E).
-#### For more details checkout [Project Report](https://github.com/Krish-Depani/Decentralized-Voting-System-Using-Ethereum-Blockchain/blob/main/Project%20Report%20github.pdf).
+#### For more details checkout the Project Report in the repository.
 #### PS: This project is not maintained anymore.

 ## Features
 -   Implements JWT for secure voter authentication and authorization.
 -   Utilizes Ethereum blockchain for tamper-proof and transparent voting records.
 -   Removes the need for intermediaries, ensuring a trustless voting process.
 -   Admin panel to manage candidates, set voting dates, and monitor results.
 -   Intuitive UI for voters to cast votes and view candidate information.

 ## Requirements
 - Node.js (version – 18.14.0)